-The key to water the basil is when it requires or when the soil is dry.
+The key to watering the basil is to water it when it requires or when the soil is dry.
 This may depend on factors like season, soil, or the container that you have grown.

 Basil is an annual herb that thrives in moist soil, but it cannot live in soggy soil.
 Thus it is important to keep the basil watered whenever the soil gets dry, but not so much that the soil becomes waterlogged.